calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 Overall
 -------

-* You have never worked this heard in your life
+* You have never worked this heard in your life (seriously!)
 * This year will change you
 * This profession will change you
 * Don't decide to train to teach because there is a bursary and it's more of _being a student_ or you _couldn't thing of anything else to do_